-By measuring the byproducts of bone breakdown (usually in the urine) and bone formation (usually in the blood), the rate of bone turnover can be determined.
-If bone turnover is very rapid, like it is in women following menopause, the quality of bone may be poor, thus increasing the risk for fracture.
+If bone turnover is very rapid, like it is in women following menopause, the quality of bone may be poor, thus increasing the risk of fracture. menopause, the quality of bone may be poor, thus increasing the risk for fracture.